 Our partnership with UT Southwestern is differentiated from traditional collaborations between industry and academia due to our access to UT Southwestern's faculty, manufacturing facility and integrated research and clinical care approach, which, together, we believe will enable us to advance our development programs with speed and scale.
-Under the terms of our collaboration and license agreement with UT Southwestern, we hold an exclusive, worldwide royalty-free license to discover, develop and commercialize gene therapies for our pipeline.
-Within the framework of our partnership, UT Southwestern will conduct discovery and preclinical research, lead IND-enabling studies, manufacture GMP vectors for use in preclinical studies and clinical trials and execute natural history studies to support the development of our product candidates.
-We are responsible for all clinical development, regulatory, strategy, commercial manufacturing and commercialization.
+Under the terms of our collaboration and license agreement with UT Southwestern, we have received an exclusive, worldwide royalty-free license to discover, develop and commercialize gene therapies for our pipeline.

-Through our partnership, we are able to leverage the collective expertise of UT Southwestern researchers, clinicians, and investigators with decades of experience in conducting cutting-edge research and providing clinical care, including in the neurodegenerative disease, neurodevelopmental disorder and genetic epilepsy therapeutic categories.
-Furthermore, UT Southwestern's state-of-the art, GMP viral vector manufacturing facility consists of a full process development laboratory and 500 liter GMP suite with the capacity to support multiple preclinical and early clinical development efforts in parallel.
+Through our partnership, we are able to leverage the collective expertise of UT Southwestern researchers, clinicians and investigators with decades of experience in conducting cutting-edge research and providing clinical care, including in the neurodegenerative disease, neurodevelopmental disorder and genetic epilepsy therapeutic categories.
+Drs.
+Gray and Minassian expect significant growth in the number of researchers, clinicians, scientists and experts in gene therapy process development and manufacturing affiliated with the Gene Therapy Program over the next five years.

+UT Southwestern's state-of-the art, GMP viral vector manufacturing facility consists of a full process development laboratory and 500-liter GMP suite with the capacity to support multiple preclinical and early clinical development efforts in parallel.